frank931023/domino-stacking-car/README.md

+# Domino Stacking Robot Car

-# How to Build an Automatic Domino Stacking Robot Car
+How to Build an Automatic Domino Stacking Robot Car

 ## Overview
 This document explains how to create an **Automatic Domino Stacking Robot Car** using a Raspberry Pi.
 The project integrates a mobile robot chassis with a custom domino dispensing mechanism.
 By following this guide, you will learn how to configure the hardware and software to build a functional robot capable of moving and automatically laying down dominoes in a path.
 The robot is controlled via a Flask-based web application, providing a modern and responsive interface for navigation and domino control.